jb55/winit/src/changelog/unreleased.md

 - Rename `VideoModeHandle` to `VideoMode`, now it only stores plain data.
 - Make `Fullscreen::Exclusive` contain `(MonitorHandle, VideoMode)`.
 - On Wayland, no longer send an explicit clearing `Ime::Preedit` just prior to a new `Ime::Preedit`.
+- On Android, when `keycode` can be represented as character, its textual representation is provided in `KeyEvent::text`.

 ### Removed